-1An important exception in the economics literature is recent work by Moretti & Neidell (2011), who examine how daily inpatient hospitalizations in Los Angeles respond to fluctuations in ozone driven by the arrival of ships to the port of Los Angeles.
+&lt;sup>1Important exceptions in the economics literature is the recent work by Moretti & Neidell (2011), who examine how daily inpatient hospitalizations in Los Angeles respond to fluctuations in ozone driven by the arrival of ships to the port of Los Angeles as well as Lavy, Ebenstein & Roth (2012) who examine the effect of air pollution in Israel on high school exam scores.
 There is also a literature in epidemiology which focuses on daily responses to air pollution (see e.g. Ito, Thurston & Silverman (2007), Linn et al. (1987), Peel et al. (2005), Schildcrout et al. (2006), Schwartz et al. (1996)).
 The work in our paper complements the existing epidemiological literature by focusing on issues pertaining to measurement error, avoidance behavior, and self-selection bias in the context of susceptibility to pollution exposure.
 Each of these issues are critically important to providing unbiased estimates of the causal relationship between pollution and health.
 The instrumental variables approach in this paper exploits arguably exogenous pollution shocks that are unlikely to be known by local residents, allowing us to simultaneously address issues of measurement error and avoidance behavior.

-2This relationship is well known within the transportation literature (Welman, William & Hechtman 2010).
-Optimal airplane scheduling incorporates anticipated ripple effect.
-For example, Pyrgiotisa, Maloneb & Odoni (Forth-
+&lt;sup>2This relationship is well known within the transportation literature (Welman, William & Hechtman 2010).
+Op-